 Research from the Association for Women’s Rights in Development (AWID) has been fundamental in raising awareness of how little international assistance and global philanthropy funding actually gets into the hands of women’s organizations.
 This article continues that trend, exploring the case of Afghanistan in recent years.

-The authors note failure of the international community to support women’s organizations in other ways as well, primarily by failing to back their on-going demand for representation in peace negotiations.
+The authors note the failure of the international community to support women’s organizations in other ways as well, primarily by failing to back their ongoing demand for representation in peace negotiations.

 When the global community looks to answer ‘what went wrong in Afghanistan’, these lines of inquiry will yield useful insights.